DMU-XMU/Learning-Task-relevant-Representations-via-Rewards-and-Real-Actions-for-Reinforcement-Learning/README.md

 ## Reproduce the Results on Distracting DeepMind Control

+Move the `background.py` file to the `/home/XXXX/miniconda3/envs/XXXX/lib/python3.6/site-packages/distracting_control` directory.

-For example, run experiments on Cartpole Swingup with background distractions using our auxiliary task:
+Then run experiments on Cartpole Swingup with background distractions using our auxiliary task:

 ``` bash
 bash run.sh